-What are the differences/distinctions between Meteorology, Hydrology, and Hydrometeorology?
+What are the differences/distinctions between Atmospheric Science (includes Hydrometeorology) and Hydrology?
 We're glad you asked!
-Take a look at what professionals in each of these areas study:
+Take a look at what professionals in each of these areas study.

 Hydrologists mainly study the movement, distribution, and quality of water on Earth (but could also be other planets).
 They are interested in the water cycle, the space-time availability and quality of water resources, and in environmental watershed sustainability.
 They collect and analyze data to help solve water related problems such as environmental preservation, natural disasters, and water management.
 The science of hydrology subdivides mainly into surface water hydrology and groundwater hydrology (hydrogeology).
 Oceanography and meteorology are typically not included because water is only one of many important aspects within those fields.
 Hydrologists are mainly trained within Departments of Civil Engineering, Environmental Science/Engineering, Geology, Physical Geography, or Earth Science.
-There are only a few schools (e.g. University of Arizona) having dedicated Departments of Hydrology and Water Resources.
+There are only a few schools--like us at the University of Arizona--having dedicated departments who study hydrology and water resources.